 Note: If the prior registration is more than 5 years old, there are fewer grounds for challenging the registration.

 Note 2: Cancellation proceedings can take years and cost tens of thousands of dollars or more.

-For more information about this topic, contact Dan Christopherson.
+For more information about this topic, contact one of our trademark lawyers.